-Effective on December 31, 2019, we lost our emerging growth company, or EGC, status which accelerated the requirement of the adoption of FASB ASC 842Leases, or ASC 842.
-As a result, we adjusted our previously reported consolidated financial statements effective January 1, 2019 in our 2019 Form 10-K, and amendments to previously filed Forms 10-Q were not required.
-Accordingly, our prior period condensed consolidated financial statements and information, as presented herein, have been restated to conform to the new standard.
+Effective on December 31, 2019, the Company lost its emerging growth company, or EGC, status which accelerated the requirement of the adoption of FASB issued ASU No. 2016-02ASC, Leases (Topic 842), or ASC 842.
+As a result, the Company adjusted its previously reported consolidated financial statements effective January 1, 2019 in the Company's 2019 Form 10-K, and amendments to previously filed Forms 10-Q were not required.
+Accordingly, the Company's prior period condensed consolidated financial statements and information, as presented herein, have been restated to conform to the new standard.